What is sales readiness?

 Support experiential learning:

 Reps can’t learn everything they need simply by reading or watching demo videos.
 Some of the most crucial skills can only be gathered through experiential learning, which is learning through actual practice.
 This is because not all forms of learning are equal.
 For example, research tells us that we retain a bare 5% of the information when we listen to a lecture.
 Even with audio-visual methods and live demonstrations, retention never rises beyond 30%.
-However, an impressive 75% of knowledge is retained when we learn by doing.[viii]
-This vast difference is because active participation increases the learner's level of reflection and cognitive processing.
+However, an impressive 75% of knowledge is retained when we learn by doing.4 This vast difference is because active participation increases the level of reflection and cognitive processing undertaken by the learner.